31 August 2012

 Away from the glamour of the European Tour there are thousands of golfers trying to make enough money to support their dreams and their families.
-In this TG online feature we follow the highs and lows of 2011 EuroPro Tour Order of Merit winner Chris Hanson, as he tries to adjust to life on the Challenge Tour.
-This week he is preparing for the European Tour 2012 Qualifying School...
+In this new TG online feature we'll follow the highs and lows of 2011 EuroPro Tour Order of Merit winner Chris Hanson, as he tries to adjust to life on the Challenge Tour.
+This week he was on home soil at Wynchwood Park...

 I’ve played Wychwood Park many times over the past 6 years in various events such as Europro Tour, PGA North region and The Players Tour.
 It’s a course that’s never really suited my eye and one where I’ve always found it tough to get a good score going.

 My only good score goes back to The Players Tour in 2009 when I won, shooting a second round 65 (-7) but that really was a one off!!

 This year the course was in the best condition I’ve ever seen, it played a lot softer, the greens were slow but very true.

 I was lucky enough to be asked to play the pro-am on the Tuesday prior to the event, which I’ve always enjoyed doing.
 Especially when you get a great team to play with!
 Alan, Alan and Bill were great fun and I was chuffed that they hung on for 2nd place in the pro-am!